-To ensure consistency and reliability, Opus One operated within the following parameters during the 12-month long analysis from January 2010 to December 2010:
+To ensure consistency and reliability, Opus One operated within the following parameters during the 12-month long analysis from January 2013 to December 2013:

-- Approximately 10,000 messages were selected at random for testing each month, with a total of 125,018 messages in the final evaluation set - Messages were drawn from actual corporate production mail streams - Messages were received live and tested with less than a one-second delay - Tested products were acquired directly from the vendor or through normal distribution channels and were under active support contracts - Tested products were "up to date" with current released software and signature updates - · Messages were hand classified as "spam" and "not spam" to ensure data validity - · Messages counted on a per-recipient basis - Each of the tested products included the vendor-recommended or integrated reputation service in the results
+- Approximately 10,000 messages were selected at random for testing each month, with a total of 122,466 messages in the final evaluation set - Messages were drawn from actual corporate production mail streams - Messages were received live and tested with less than a one-second delay - Tested products were acquired directly from the vendor or through normal distribution channels and were under active support contracts.
+Cloud-based solutions were only used when an appliance-based solution was not available.
+Tested products were "up to date" with current released software and signature updates and were configured as recommended by the vendor's own technical support team - Messages were hand classified as "spam" and "not spam" to ensure data validity - Each of the tested products included the vendor-recommended or integrated reputation service in the results